cococry/lyssa/README.md

 ## Overview
 Lyssa is a native music player designed to be an aestethic addition for every desktop.
-The player is as easy and [suckless](https://suckless.org/philosophy) as possible to use and work with.
-The application frontend is made to be as modern and aestethic as possible.
+The player is as easy and [suckless](https://suckless.org/philosophy) as possible to use and to work with.
+The application frontend is made to be modern and aestethic.
 The goal of this project is to make listening to music amazing, visually and audibly.

 The Lyssa application is written in C++ 17.
 It uses the [Leif Library](https://github.com/cococry/leif), a GUI Library that i've